babarot/gomi/README.md

 ## Features

 - Functions like the `rm` command but moves files to the trash instead of permanently deleting them.
+- Follows the [XDG Trash specification](https://specifications.freedesktop.org/trash-spec/latest/) for modern Linux desktop environments:
+  - Supports `$XDG_DATA_HOME/Trash` or `~/.local/share/Trash`
+  - Compatible with other applications using the XDG trash
+  - Maintains backward compatibility with legacy format
 - Simple and intuitive restoration process with a user-friendly interface.
 - Compatible with most of the flags available for the `rm` command.
 - Allows easy searching of deleted files using fuzzy search.